gerrit-coder/test/gerrit/README.md

 ## 📝 Notes

-- **First Build**: The initial build can take 15-30 minutes depending on your system and network speed
+- **First Build**: The initial build can take 5-15 minutes depending on your system and network speed
-- **Disk Space**: Ensure you have at least 10GB free space for the build process
+- **Disk Space**: Ensure you have at least 5GB free space for the build process
-- **Memory**: Recommended 4GB+ RAM for building
+- **Memory**: Recommended 4GB+ RAM for building the plugin
+- **Gerrit WAR**: Pre-built Gerrit v3.4.1 WAR is downloaded from `https://gerrit-releases.storage.googleapis.com/gerrit-3.4.1.war`
+- **Plugin**: The coder-workspace plugin is cloned from `https://github.com/gerrit-coder/plugins_coder-workspace.git` (branch `gerrit-3.4.1`) and built using Bazel
-- **Source Code**: Gerrit v3.4.1 is cloned from `https://gerrit.googlesource.com/gerrit` during the build
+- **Gerrit Source**: Gerrit source is cloned (but not built) to provide build context for the plugin
-- **Plugins**: All core plugins are automatically included as git submodules
 - **Auto-Initialization**: Gerrit is automatically initialized on first run with default settings
 - **Data Persistence**: Gerrit data is stored in Docker volumes and persists across container restarts
+- **Plugin Location**: The built plugin is installed at `/var/gerrit/plugins/coder-workspace.jar` in the container
+- **Configuration File**: The `gerrit.config` file is mapped to `./gerrit.config` locally for easy editing.
+See the Configuration section for setup instructions.

 ## 🔗 Related Documentation